 Here's how it works:

-- Open a United Bank & Trust Savings Account.
-The account must be labeled as a First-Time Homebuyer savings account
+- Open either a United Bank & Trust Savings account or Money Market account.

 For additional information provided by the Iowa Department of Revenue, click here.
 Please consult your tax advisor for additional tax related questions.